matterhorn-chat/matterhorn/README.md

   work?
 * A: Most terminfo files for typical terminal configurations do not provide support for italicized text.
-If your terminal emulator supports italics, you must enable it in your terminfo database.
+If your terminal emulator supports italics, you must enable it in your terminfo database in order to use it in Matterhorn.
 For more information, see these links:
   * http://www.nerdyweekly.com/posts/enable-italic-text-vim-tmux-gnome-terminal/
   * https://medium.com/@dubistkomisch/how-to-actually-get-italics-and-true-colour-to-work-in-iterm-tmux-vim-9ebe55ebc2be
   * https://github.com/tmux/tmux/blob/2.1/FAQ#L355-L383